 A guardian is the person who will care for your child if you were to die before he or she becomes an adult.
 In choosing this person, consider how much time you now spend tending to your child's needs.
 Who can handle that type of commitment?
 Who has bonded with your child?
 Who has the patience, understanding, and other personality traits necessary to deal with the day-to-day responsibilities of raising your child?

 Once you pick someone, ask the person if he or she can and will accept that responsibility (even though you hope it will never be necessary).
 And talk about how this commitment will likely stretch beyond when your child turns 18.

 A trustee is the person who will be responsible for managing the special needs trust after your death.
-It can be a family member, a friend, or even a bank or lawyer.
+It can be a family member, a friend, an independent professional trustee, or even a bank or lawyer.
 The trustee ensures that the money in the trust is spent only on your child with special needs and only on services that you've specified or that are appropriate to your child's needs.
 The trustee also supervises how the money in the trust is invested.
 The person who is caring for your son or daughter (the guardian) cannot spend any money in the trust without the trustee's approval.

 And a word on trustees and guardians: They often are not the same person, and some financial advisors recommend that they never be the same person.
 By separating these roles, you ensure a "checks and balances" system for your child's future needs.

 Parents of children with special needs quickly learn that just because a child needs a certain treatment or therapy doesn't mean that your school system will offer it or insurance will cover it.
 This is where personal savings become so important.
 Start putting aside whatever you can each month — no amount is too small — to cover these extra expenses.
 Just make sure you never put this money in your child's name.